ibm-cloud-docs/bare-metal/mount-iso-bare-metal-server.md

 ## Overview
 {: #bm-mounting-iso-overview}

-Although most {{site.data.keyword.cloud}} customers use one of the standard Operating Systems that come with our servers, you can mount custom ISOs (disk images) on servers.
+Although most {{site.data.keyword.cloud}} customers use one of the standard operating systems that come with our servers, you can mount custom ISOs (disk images) on servers.
 You have three options for mounting custom ISOs.

 For the methods to work, you need to connect to the private network through the SL VPN service, such as [IBM Cloud SSL VPN - AMS01](https://vpn.ams01.softlayer.com/prx/000/http/localhost/login) or through another server that is connected to the network.

-**Note:** Lenovo hardware disk images larger than 50 MB must be mounted by using the IMM console **interface > media tab**.
+Lenovo hardware disk images larger than 50 MB must be mounted by using the IMM console **interface > media tab**.
+{ :note}

 ## Option 1 (preferred): using IPMI (ISO on a CIFS share)
 {: #bm-mount-iso-opt-1}

 If your infrastructure is already deployed on {{site.data.keyword.cloud_notm}}, you can configure an existing server to offer a CIFS share to the internal network.
-You can then mount any ISO on there to a bare metal server.
+You can then mount any ISO on the internal network to a bare metal server.

 This option the preferred method for installing a custom OS on a bare metal server.
 IPMI installs over the local network, which is fast and can keep an ISO mounted even if you log out or get disconnected from the management interface.